Jason Robert Carey Patterson's

 head to America for yet another conference

-Looking back now, of course, we have the hindsight of knowing the Alpha architecture did not succeed commercially, despite being the best-designed architecture with the fastest processors in the world, and indeed DEC no longer even exists, so it is difficult to say exactly where I would have ended up, but it is fair to say things would have been very different.
+Looking back now, of course, we have the 20/20 hindsight of knowing that the Alpha architecture did not succeed commercially, despite being the best-designed architecture with the fastest processors in the world, and indeed DEC no longer even exists as a company, so it's difficult to say exactly where I would have ended up, but it is fair to say things would have been very different.

-I tried to make up for not moving to America by flying over to attend all of the SIGPLAN conferences on programming language design and implementation (SIGPLAN PLDI, the top conference in the languages/compilers field), as well as a couple of ASPLOS conferences, even though it was an incredible strain on my meager finances.
-I always found the conferences to be highly enjoyable, and I especially relished the chance to interact with other people "like me".
-In many ways, it's a great pity the conference system is fading today, replaced by the web, which is certainly faster and vastly cheaper, but also much less personal.
+I tried to make up for not moving to America by flying over to attend all of the SIGPLAN conferences on programming language design & implementation (SIGPLAN PLDI, the top conference in the field), as well as a couple of ASPLOS conferences (another near-top conference that focuses a bit more on the hardware side).
+It was an incredible strain on my meager finances, but I always found the conferences to be highly enjoyable, and I especially relished the chance to interact with other people "like me".
+In many ways, it's a great pity the conference system is fading today, replaced by the web, which is certainly faster and vastly cheaper, but also less much less personal.

 Queensland University of Technology (PhD)

 Instead of moving to America, I chose to do my PhD at QUT under John Gough.
-At that time, QUT had the leading languages/compilers group in Australia, based around the "Garden's Point" compilers for the Pascal family of languages.
-I didn't personally work with those compilers though – my work was always fiercely independent.
+At that time, QUT had the leading languages/

-My PhD research went very well indeed.
-I focused on the area of code optimization (making programs faster), in particular direct, whole-program optimization of executable files, and my thesis, entitled VGO – A Very Global Optimizer, was met with great acclaim from its examiners, including this fantastic quote by Charles Fischer, author of a leading textbook and former editor of ACM TOPLAS, the premier journal in the field...
+My PhD research went very well indeed, focusing on the area of code optimization (making software run faster), in particular by direct, whole-program optimization of executable files.
+My thesis (dissertation), entitled VGO – A Very Global Optimizer, was met with great acclaim from its examiners, including this fantastic quote by Charles Fischer, author of a leading textbook and former editor of TOPLAS, the premier journal in the field...

 This is quite simply the finest Ph.D. dissertation in experimental computer science that I have ever read.
 The quality of the writing is that of a polished research monograph.
 The quality of the research, both in depth and breadth, is extraordinary.
 The author displays a knowledge of compiler theory and practice worthy of a senior don, far beyond someone just establishing his credentials. — Charles Fischer

-The only major piece of the work which is not confidential is the value range propagation algorithm, which I presented as a paper at the SIGPLAN PLDI conference in 1995.
-That algorithm is now used by many, possibly even most, production compilers, both for branch prediction and for other value/type propagation optimizations and analyses.
-As far as I know, I'm still the youngest person to ever present at SIGPLAN PLDI, the top conference in the languages/compilers field (I was 22 years old at the time).
+One major piece of the work that is not confidential is the value range propagation algorithm, which I invented in 1994 and presented as a paper at the SIGPLAN PLDI conference in 1995.
+That algorithm is now used by many, possibly even most, production compilers, both for branch prediction and for other value/

-My PhD thesis included three "reader background" appendices, intended to ensure readers would really understand and "get" what I was talking about, and not be struggling with the basics and terminology of the modern compilers and hardware world.
-Due to surprising and unexpected popular demand, those appendices have since been extracted into separate articles in their own right, and have gone on to lead independent lives of their own.
+My PhD thesis included three "reader background" appendices, intended to ensure readers would understand and "get" what I was talking about, not be struggling with the basics or terminology of the modern compilers & hardware world.
+Due to surprising, unexpected popular demand, those appendices have since been extracted into separate articles and gone on to lead independent lives of their own.

-The other two introductory articles, Basic Instruction Scheduling (and Software Pipelining) and Register Allocation by Graph Coloring, are less widely read but are nonetheless used by many university compiler courses worldwide, because they're better than most textbook coverage.
+The other 2 introductory articles, Basic Instruction Scheduling (and Software Pipelining) and Register Allocation by Graph Coloring, are far less widely read, but are nonetheless used by many university compiler courses worldwide, because they're better than most textbook coverage.
 It's nice to know people must really like my writing style!

 Lighterra

-What began as a software company with a small networking and system-administration sideline, quickly morphed into what was, effectively, a networking services company.
-Far from allowing plenty of free time to develop and commercialize my PhD research, the explosive success and ongoing evolution of the World Wide Web resulted in me being swamped with time-critical but uninteresting system administration, networking and security work instead, leaving little or no spare time.
-Technically, the work focused mainly on networking, security and UNIX system administration (primarily Solaris & Linux), but also included some custom software development for tasks such as enhancing internal search engines, hardening email daemons, customizing DNS systems and content caching/mirroring systems etc. Additional, secondary tasks included teaching/training and consulting in web design, search engine optimization, web performance and video encoding.
+What began as a software company with a small networking and system-administration sideline, quickly morphed into what was, effectively, a networking services business.
+Far from allowing plenty of free time to develop and commercialize my PhD research, the explosive success and ongoing, rapid evolution of the World Wide Web resulted in me being swamped with in-demand, time-critical but uninteresting work instead, leaving little or no spare time.
+Technically, the work focused mainly on networking, cybersecurity and UNIX system administration (primarily Solaris & Linux), but also included custom software development for tasks such as enhancing internal search engines, hardening email daemons, customizing content caching/

 Installing a server at the PEER1 data center